aallendez/holonote/README.md

 make integration
 ```

-You can access a report of frontend and backend unit test coverage as well as integration tests by checking the `test_results.txt` file at repo root.
+You can access a report of frontend and backend unit test coverage as well as integration tests by checking the `documentation/test_results.txt` file.

 ## Production
 Holonote is currently deployed in AWS.
 For information about deployment and resources used, please visit `infra/` directory in this repo.